privatepeople/sc2-editor-ai/README.md

 # StarCraft 2 Editor AI

-This project is an **LLM-powered assistant for the StarCraft 2 Editor**, built using [Google Gemini](https://ai.google.dev/gemini-api/docs).
+This project is an **LLM-powered assistant for the StarCraft 2 Editor**, built using [Google Gemini API Free Tier](https://ai.google.dev/gemini-api/docs).

 ---